mlafleur/mlafleur.github.io/_posts/2010-09-13-new-version-new-name.md

 ---
-Title: New Version, New Name
+title: New Version, New Name
-Excerpt: ""
+excerpt: ""
-Tags:
+tags:
   - Skype
 ---
 The press releases went up a few minutes ago so I can finally share this.